 Does it look good?

-Yes, the turntable definitely looks good with a beautiful and appealing presentation.
+Yes, the turntable is aesthetic with a beautiful and appealing presentation.

 Is the Crosley C6 worth it?

-For most of its attributes, Crosley C6 is worth your money.
-You get a beautiful turntable with unique features at a good price.
-The turntable is also easy to set up and thus provides the user with a good experience of listening to your favorite music.
+Considering most of its attributes, the Crosley C6 is worth your money.
+You get a beautiful turntable with unique features at a reasonable price.
+The turntable is also easy to set up and thus provides the user with a high quality experience listening to your favorite music.

 Are Crosley Cruiser Turntables Good?

-Crosley C62 turntable may prove a good choice for those who like the bass in the mid-range.
-Those who like music at high volumes may experience some distortion issues.
-Overall.
-Crosley turntable is good if you want a classical one and provides you with all the good qualities a best turntable should possess.
+The Crosley C62 turntable may prove to be a good choice for those who like their bass in the mid-range.
+However, those who like music at high volumes may experience some distortion issues.
+Overall, the Crosley turntable is good if you want a classical experience and provides you with all the perfect qualities that the “best” turntable should possess.